-To demonstrate personal integrity and allow blog readers opportunity to read the quotes, I will identify the author of said quotes.
+To demonstrate personal integrity and allow blog readers opportunity to source the quotes, I will identify the author of said quotes with page and source information.
 I will also post the relevant links for the original work either to read or purchase.

 Blog contents reflect my personal opinion(s) which don’t necessarily represent a church or educational community in which I currently serve.
 I am not a licensed personal counselor or mental health professional.
 Consequently, my blogs are intended for common issues or struggles that individuals typically face in life.
 I advise individuals to seek qualified professional help for personal issues such as depression, anxiety, grief, martial issues, and etc. in order to receive proper medical and psychological care.

 Also, I will be quoting and paraphrasing from various authors in this blog.
 I don’t necessarily agree with all elements of his/her theology or life practices of selected authors.
 Please understand that the purpose of this blog isn’t to debate theology or various points of view that exist within topics as they appear in this blog.